 $ Asta House offers really and I mean really affordable rooms within walking distance from the airport.
 Breakfast isn’t included in the room rate, but you can opt for it for a really good price.

-$$ Poppies Bali has chic cottages in central Kuta for those that want a bit of privacy.
+$$ Poppies Bali has chic cottages in central Kuta for those who want a bit of privacy.
 The property also offers an outdoor swimming pool to guests.

 $$$ Amnaya Resort Kuta has spacious rooms, decorated in a rustic style, as well as an outdoor pool.
 The hotel is located just opposite Discovery Shopping Centre and it’s also fairly close to the beach.